aeternity/aepp-prototypes/README.md

 Create a new Sketch File, but use our Symbols as a [Styleguide](00-aepp-styleguides/00-aepp-styleguide.sketch) using the Sketch Library function.
 [Learn more about libraries](https://www.sketchapp.com/docs/libraries/adding-libraries)

 ## Make use of the shared text styles in Sketch

 1. Save the [æternity Text Styles](00-aepp-styleguides/aepp-text-styles.json) locally
 2. Use the [Shared Style Guide Sketch Plugin](https://github.com/nilshoenson/shared-text-styles), install the plugin and import the æternity Shared Text Style you just downloaded.

-## Take a look at our designed æpps until now:
+## Take a look at the æpps we have already made

 💳 **æpp Identity**: [Designs](01-aepp-identity) | [Demo æpp](http://identity.aepps.com/)
 ✍️ **æpp Message Wall**: [Designs](02-aepp-message-wall) | [Demo æpp](https://wall.aepps.com/)
 🚀 **æpp Notary**: [Designs](03-aepp-notary) | [Demo æpp](http://notary.aepps.com/)